alexander-zhong/alexander-zhong/README.md

 - 🌱 I’m currently learning: Improving my knowledge in MERN, ml frameworks and django, learning nextjs
 - 👯 I’m looking to collaborate on: Happy to collab on anything :)
 - 🤔 I’m looking for help with: Trying to do my first hackathon 😭
-- 💬 Ask me about: Anything :) Social life coding
+- 💬 Ask me about: Anything :) coding life social
 - 📫 How to reach me: https://www.linkedin.com/in/alexanderzhong/
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I just started running.
 Can't run a marathon yet though :(